Rexfordian/Functional-Domain-Modeling.github.io/README.md

 Of course, there's also the *necessary complexity*, which is the complexity of the business itself.
 Ideally, the software should be so well designed that the necessary complexity is easier to understand.
 In fact, we could say that:

-**A primary job of application developers should be to provide knowledge of how the business is supposed to function.**
+**A primary job of application developers should be to expose the application's business knowledge.**

 By doing so, we ensure that the application is correct, which increases the confidence all around.